-This score (19 points) then will be appropriately scaled so that it counts for a specified percentage of the overall Teacher Effectiveness Measure (TEM) score.
-Evaluators will provide feedback to teachers on the summative assessment at a summative evaluation conference.
-The summative assessment must be completed by May 15, 2013.
+This score (19 points) will determine the overall rating for the TAPS component as specified in the first column of Figure 14.
+It will be appropriately scaled so that it counts for 50% of the overall Teacher Effectiveness Measure (TEM).
+Evaluators will provide standard ratings and recommended commentary to teachers on the Summative Assessment at a Summative Conference and will share the Summative Assessment using the GaDOE TLE Electronic Platform.
+The Summative Assessment and Summative Conference must be completed by May 15th of the school year.

 The site administrator has the ultimate responsibility for ensuring that the TAPS component of the TKES is executed faithfully and effectively in the school.
-However, for TAPS to be meaningful, it must provide teachers with relevant and timely feedback.
-To help with time constraints, administrators, other than the site administrator, such as assistant principals, may be designated by the district to assist as evaluators.
-The site administrator should remain informed of the assessment process and is responsible for the summative evaluation of the teachers.
+However, for TAPS to be meaningful, it must provide teachers with relevant and timely ratings and commentary.
+To help with time constraints, the district may designate other TKES credentialed administrators employed in the school district to assist as evaluators.
+The site administrator should remain informed of the assessment process and is responsible for signing-off on the Summative Assessment of the teachers.

-- Formative Assessment Report Form
+- Formative Assessment

-- Summative Assessment Report Form
+- Summative Assessment

 - Fact Sheet 20: Using Teacher Evaluation to Improve Performance

 - Fact Sheet 21: Evaluation Conferences

-- Samples of Completed Forms during the training
+- Samples of Completed Forms during the Training